universal-ctags/citre/README.md

 ### Modify the code map

+#### Mark/select

 You can type `m` (`citre-code-map-mark`) to mark/unmark any item in any list.
 You can do this in batch by selecting the items (i.e. put them in an active region) then type `m`.
 It will mark all the selected items, or unmark them if they are already marked.

+Type `M` (`citre-code-map-unmark-all`) to unmark all items.

+In a code map, when there are an active region, the items in it are considered to be selected; or when there are no active region, but some marks, the marked items are considered to be selected.
+We'll use "selected items" to refer to such items later.

+#### Hide/show items in definition lists

-In a definition list, type `h` (`citre-code-map-hide`) to hide current item.
+In a definition list, type `h` (`citre-code-map-hide`) to hide selected items, or current item if there are no selected items.
-When there's an active region, it hides all items in the region; Or when there are marked items, it hides them.

 Type `S` (`citre-code-map-show-all`) to show the hidden items.

-Here are the commands that will come in future:

-- `citre-code-map-remove`: Remove items in a symbol list or file list.
-- `citre-code-map-keep`: Keep marked items, and hide/remove the rest.
-- `citre-code-map-refresh`: read definitions of a symbol, or of all symbols in a file.
-Use this when the code and tags file are updated.
-Notice that all the hidden items will be shown, since Citre can't tell which are the "updated version" of old tags.
+They will be automatically marked so that you can unmark some of them, or mark more items, and hide all of them again.
+If you don't need this, type `M` to unmark all.

+Type `k` (`citre-code-map-keep`) to keep the selected items and hide all other items.

+#### Delete items in file/symbol lists

+In a file or symbol list, type `d` (`citre-code-map-delete`) to delete selected items, or current items if there are no selected items.
+This operation can't be undone so Citre will ask if you really want to delete them.

+Type `k` to keep the selected items and delete all others.
+Still, Citre will ask for your confirmation.

 ### Save and load the code map

-In the code map, use standard bindings of `save-buffer` (`C-x C-s` by default) or `find file` (`C-x C-f` by default) to save or load the code map.
+In the code map, use standard key bindings of `save-buffer` (`C-x C-s` by default) or `find file` (`C-x C-f` by default) to save or load the code map.
 You can also call `citre-save-code-map` in any file in the project, or call `citre-load-code-map` to do this.

 Once you've saved the code map, or loaded it from the disk, then when exiting Emacs, Citre will detect if the code map is modified since then, and ask if you want to save it.

+### Update the code map

+The lines in definition lists are fetched from the files in real time.
+Changes in the file can mess it up, then you can't jump to the right definition locations.

+If this happens, you should update the tags file first, then type `U` (`citre-code-map-update`) in the code map to rescan definitions of all symbols and update the code map.

+Remember that the concept of code map really assumes the code is not changing (think about it, there's actually no way to tell whether a new definition location is the "updated version" of an old one), so all hidden definitions will be unhide.

+Currently, updating the code map can't handle situations where files in the file list is missing/renamed (don't worry too much, all symbols under it would still be preserved).
+If a symbol is renamed, Citre also won't know that.
+In the future, commands that deal with situations will be offered, but it's generally not suggested to use code map for a very long code reading session during which the code changes.